 1. The Adirondacks

 The Adirondacks is one of the best places to vacation in New York and Amtrak is one of the most convenient ways to get there.
-There are a few train stops in and around the Adirondacks including Fort Edward, Ticonderoga, Port Henry, Westport, Port Kent, Plattsburgh, and Rouses Point so you can easily disembark at the stop closest to your preferred Adirondacks destination.
+There are a few train stops in and around the Adirondacks including Fort Edward, Ticonderoga, Port Henry, Westport, Port Kent, Plattsburgh, and Rouses Point so you can easily disembark safely to stop closest to your preferred Adirondacks destination.

 Of course, if you feel like one day isn’t enough to explore the beauty of the place (spoiler alert: it’s really not!), staying for another day or two is an excellent option.
 And to make it more awesome, doing that is super easy!
 There are a lot of beautiful lake house rentals in Upstate New York that you can rent out for a few days.
 This way, you can conveniently explore the other sights and enjoy more fun activities in the area.
 Here are some vacation rentals you might want to try!